mulllhausen/dynamic-dns/README.md

      # add a line to /etc/crontab to run the server.sh script every minute:
      */1 * * * * root /usr/share/mulll-dynamic-dns/server.sh

+     # edit the wget url host in the server.sh script - change
+     # intermediary.com to the hostname of your intermediary server

 intermediary setup
 ----------